 Most secure devices will have a cover over the number pad.
 If one is not available, enter your number discreetly or indeed use your other hand to shield your PIN entry.
 Please memorise your PIN code.

-Where possible, when replacing cards, the number on the face of the card will remain the same.
 You must still observe good practices by keeping copies of receipts and always check the amount and currency of all your transactions before signing or entering your PIN.